enketo/enketo-core/README.md

 #### googleApiKey
 The Google API key that is used for geolocation (in the geo widgets' search box).
 Can be obtained [here](https://console.developers.google.com/project).
 Make sure to enable the _GeoCoding API_ service.
 If you are using Google Maps layers, the same API key is used.
 Make sure to enable the _Google Maps JavaScript API v3_ service as well in that case (see next item).

+#### validateContinuously
+This setting with the default `false` value determines whether Enketo should validate questions immediately if a related value changes.
+E.g. if question A has a constraint that depends on question B, this mode would re-validate question A if the value for question B changes. **This mode will slow down form traversal.** When set to `false` that type of validation is only done at the end when the Submit button is clicked or in Pages mode when the user clicks Next.

 ### Form Configuration